nojronatron/data-structures-and-algorithms/java/stack-and-queue/README.md

 [P] Calling pop or peek on empty stack raises exception

-*Note*: Calling peek will return *null* instead of an Exception.
+*Note*: Calling peek() will return *null* instead of an Exception.

 ### QUEUE Tests

-[ ] Can successfully enqueue into a queue
+[X] Can successfully enqueue into a queue

-[ ] Can successfully enqueue multiple values into a queue
+[X] Can successfully enqueue multiple values into a queue

-[ ] Can successfully dequeue out of a queue the expected value
+[X] Can successfully dequeue out of a queue the expected value

-[ ] Can successfully peek into a queue, seeing the expected value
+[X] Can successfully peek into a queue, seeing the expected value

-[ ] Can successfully empty a queue after multiple dequeues
+[X] Can successfully empty a queue after multiple dequeues

-[ ] Can successfully instantiate an empty queue
+[X] Can successfully instantiate an empty queue

-[ ] Calling dequeue or peek on empty queue raises exception
+[P] Calling dequeue or peek on empty queue raises exception

+*Note*: Calling peek() will return *null* instead of an Exception.